When we have a barbecue, everyone in our family eats one ear of corn each. Our kids really like corn.

 - Place a pot 3/4 full of water on the stove.
-The pot should be large enough so the corn will float in the water.
+The pot should be large enough that the corn will float in the water.
 Add a dash of salt to the water.

 - Bring the pot of water to a boil.

 - Add all the ears of corn to the boiling water.
 Cover the pot with a lid.
 Boil for 8 to 10 minutes.
-Note that smaller ears of corn take less time to cook than large ears.
+Note that smaller ears of corn take less time to cook than larger ones.

-- To test an ear of corn for doneness, remove one ear from the pot with tongs.
-Run cold water over it and take a small bite.
+- To test an ear of corn for doneness, remove it from the pot with tongs.
+Run cold water over it, then take a small bite.
 Corn that is fully cooked will be bright in color and have a little milk to it.
 If it wrinkles, it's been cooked too long.